 The main purpose of this lesson is to understand a practical overview of the Normal Christian Life.
-As I acquire Biblical concepts and knowledge I want mentally to connect the pieces to God’s overall plan for my life.
+As I acquire Biblical concepts and knowledge I want to mentally connect the pieces to God’s overall plan for my life.

 Consider a jigsaw puzzle.
 Imagine trying to fit together the pieces of a puzzle without being able to refer to the picture boxtop.
 It is much less frustrating when the boxtop picture is available for reference.

 The second diagram (below), the “Abbreviated Overview”, is like the puzzle boxtop, while the pieces represent bits of Biblical knowledge.

 Typically, I accumulate Biblical information from the Bible, friends, books, sermons, podcasts, conversations, etc. I may have difficulty knowing how this new information (to me) fits into my everyday life here on earth, or worse yet, I may arrive at wrong conclusions which can distort my understanding of God and the Christian life.